 \section{Min-entropy lower bounds}

-Here we analyze the secrecy of QKD protocols by exploiting well-known entropic functionals, such as the smooth min-entropy (denoted as ${\tilde H_\text{min}^{\uparrow \epsilon}}$), the Petz-Rényi entropies (denoted as $H_a^\downarrow$ and $H_a^\uparrow$), and the sandwiched Rényi conditional entropies (denoted as $\tilde H_a^\downarrow$ and $\tilde H_a^\uparrow$), which we briefly review in Appendix~\ref{sec2}.
+We assess the secrecy of QKD protocols by exploiting well-known entropic functionals, such as the smooth min-entropy (denoted as ${\tilde H_\text{min}^{\uparrow \epsilon}}$), the Petz-Rényi entropies (denoted as $H_a^\downarrow$ and $H_a^\uparrow$), and the sandwiched Rényi conditional entropies (denoted as $\tilde H_a^\downarrow$ and $\tilde H_a^\uparrow$), whose definitions and main properties we briefly review in Appendix~\ref{sec2}.
 In our analysis we deal with classical-quantum (CQ) states of the form

-where $\{\ket{y}_Y\}$, with $y=0, \dots , N-1$, is an orthonormal basis of a classical register $Y$, encoding the raw key, and $\rho_{E|y}$ is a conditional density matrix representing Eve's state given the secret $y$ with distribution $p_y$.
+where $\{\ket{y}_Y\}$, with $y=0, \dots , N-1$, is an orthonormal basis encoding a classical register $Y$ (Bob's raw key), with associated probability $p_y$, and $\rho_{E|y}$ is the density matrix representing Eve's state given $y$.
 Here we focus on the model of collective attacks, where $n$ copies of the state $\rho_{YE}$ are given.
 By applying a suitable randomness extractor on $n$ i.i.d.~instances of $Y$, one can obtain up to $\ell_{\epsilon''}$ nearly-uniformly random bits~\cite{tomamichel2012framework}, with

-where the obtained random bits are $\epsilon''$-close to be uniformly random and uncorrelated with the system $E^n$, with $\epsilon''=\epsilon+\epsilon'$. sandwiched Rényi conditional entropi The conditional min-entropy is bounded by the sandwiched Rényi conditional entropy~\cite{EAT2020}, for any $a>1$~\footnote{As noted by Zhang, Fu, and Knill~\cite{ZhangFuKnill2020}, the restriction \(\alpha\in(1,2]\) used in the proofs of Lemmas~B.4 and~B.10 of Ref.~\cite{EAT2020} is unnecessary: invoking Proposition~6.22 of Tomamichel~\cite{TomamichelBook2016} yields the same type of bound for all \(\alpha>1\).
+where the obtained random bits are $\epsilon''$-close to be uniformly random and uncorrelated with the Eve system $E^n$, and $\epsilon''=\epsilon+\epsilon'$.
+The conditional min-entropy is bounded by the sandwiched Rényi conditional entropy~\cite{EAT2020}, for any $a>1$~\footnote{As noted by Zhang, Fu, and Knill~\cite{ZhangFuKnill2020}, the restriction \(\alpha\in(1,2]\) used in the proofs of Lemmas~B.4 and~B.10 of Ref.~\cite{EAT2020} is unnecessary: invoking Proposition~6.22 of Tomamichel~\cite{TomamichelBook2016} yields the same type of bound for all \(\alpha>1\).
 See also Proposition~2.2 in Ref.~\cite{Buscemi2019}.
 See Fig.~\ref{fig:trans}.}